 The same rules apply for all tax dependents.
 For example, children who claim their parents as tax dependents on their tax return follow these same rules.

 Yes.
 You will not qualify for the premium tax credit if your employer is offering coverage that meets specific plan rules and certain rules for being affordable.
 Check with your employer and a GetCoveredNJ certified assister or broker to make sure you have all the information you need before buying a plan.

-If you have coverage now through HealthCare.gov, you can access your new account at Existing Marketplace Customers.
+If you had 2020 coverage through HealthCare.gov, you can access your new account at Existing Marketplace Customers.